andreas-zeller/andreas-zeller.github.io/Theses.md

 ## Important Note

-**With 20+ theses running, we are currently at capacity and can accept further theses only for the most exceptional and motivated students.**
+**We are currently at capacity and can accept further theses only in exceptional cases.**

 ## Topic